solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 'Hello World!'
 ```

-#### Deploy an LDAP server
+## Step 2: Deploy an LDAP server
 We also need to deploy an LDAP server to your cluster and configure it with a simple set of users and groups.
 This
-information will be used to determine which requests can access the upstream we just defined.
+information is used to determine which requests can access the upstream that you created earlier.

 We have prepared a [**shell script**](setup-ldap.sh) that takes care of setting up the necessary resources.
 It creates: